Kipling GO Station

 Kipling GO Station is a GO Transit railway station along the Milton line rail corridor in Toronto, Ontario, Canada.
 It is located at 27 St. Albans Road in the Islington-City Centre West neighbourhood of Toronto (formerly Etobicoke), near Dundas Street.
-It is connected to the Toronto subway's Kipling station on Line 2 Bloor–Danforth, along with other Toronto Transit Commission and MiWay (Mississauga's municipal bus service) and GO Transit bus services.
+It is connected to Line 2 Bloor–Danforth and Toronto Transit Commission bus services through the adjacent Kipling subway station, as well as MiWay (Mississauga's municipal bus service) and GO Transit bus services through the attached Kipling Bus Terminal.

 A pair of tracks serve the station, with a single island platform between them, but GO trains generally use the south tracks.
-This station is on a Canadian Pacific Railway rail corridor.
+This station is on a Canadian Pacific Kansas City rail corridor.